timegridio/timegrid/INSTALLING.md

 # Installating

+> Advice: the current version is still considered to be not production ready.
+If you want to install for production you must first perform all sort of tests (including unit and acceptance) and make sure the implementation fits your needs.
+Your feedback is as well welcome in order to enhance the documentation and codebase.

 * [Step 1: Get the code](#step1)
 * [Step 2: Use Composer to install dependencies](#step2)
 * [Step 3: Create database](#step3)